-Gloves or mittens are essential items which every snowboarder need.
-But there is a whole range of choice from type of glove and materials.
-Here we outline what to look our for when choosing a pair of gloves and our pick of the best gloves in 2020/21
+Gloves or mittens are essential items that every snowboarder need.
+But there is a whole range of choice, from type of glove and materials.
+Here we outline what to look out for when choosing a pair of gloves and our pick of the best gloves in 2021/22

 Mittens vs Gloves for Warm Hands